twentyvanty/Secured-image-browser/README.md

   4. ```import random # shuffle the pixels in a deterministic way, using a seed```

 ## Program Execution
-- Run the program in vscode using ```python en-de.py```
+- Run the program in vscode by typing ```python en-de.py``` in the terminal.
-- Select input image to encrypt / decrypt
+- Select input image to encrypt / decrypt.
-- Enter seed key (must be integer)
+- Enter seed key (must be integer).
-- Click Encrypt / Decrypt button
+- Click Encrypt / Decrypt button.
 - Choose the path to save the output image.
 User can modify the output image name, however, a suggested name is given as default.
 - The program successfully encrypte / decrypt the image.